NAIDOC Week is a national celebration of the history, culture and achievements of Australia’s First Nations people

 A range of activities are available to celebrate

 NAIDOC Week celebrations are typically held across Australia in the first two weeks of July to celebrate the history, culture and achievements of Australia’s First Nations people.
-While originally planned for 5 – 12 July 2020, this year’s NAIDOC Week celebrations will instead be held from 8-15 November in response to the COVID-19 situation.
+In 2020 Swinburne celebrated with our community during the original dates in July, with national NAIDOC Week celebrations delayed to 8-15 November in response to the COVID-19 situation.

 At Swinburne we welcome all opportunities to reflect on the significance of this week and celebrate Indigenous culture.
 The theme for 2020 is Always Was, Always Will Be.

 The early beginnings

 “NAIDOC originally began in 1938 and was known as the ‘Day of Mourning’ before Australia Day,” explains Indigenous Student Advisor at Swinburne’s Moondani Toombadool Centre, Cyan Earnshaw.